 - A physical therapist

-If this is the case, or if you need help with a physical disability or advice on your sexual health, read our article on other medical issues in the Netherlands to find out how to get the help you need.
-Or, you could ask your GP for recommendations.
+If this is the case, or if you need help with a physical disability or advice on your sexual health, read our article on other medical issues in the Netherlands.
+You can ask your GP for recommendations too.

-THE ACCESS GUIDE/FAQ SHEET ON HEALTH CARE IN THE NETHERLANDS
+THE ACCESS GUIDE TO HEALTH CARE IN THE NETHERLANDS